PtJade-Ceramic/CMD/README.md

 ##### Fixing also in an instance of [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells)

 Only as an administrator may the user fix this program.
-Such a user should do this in the following steps in which the commands given has to be run also in an instance of [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells).
-Such shell should be started as [recommended](#starting-another-command-line-shell) if no instance of this program can be running as an administrator.
+Such a user should do this in the following steps, in which the commands given have to be run also in an instance of [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells).
+Such a shell should be started as [recommended](#starting-another-command-line-shell) if no instances of this program can be running as an administrator.

 1. (Necessary if the user isn't sure about the integrity of the local image of the OS) Run the following commands in sequence as an administrator [to keep the integrity of the local image of the OS](http://go.microsoft.com/fwlink/?LinkId=243077):
    ```